Aprende cómo diferenciar los intensificadores "mucho" y "muy".

 Exercise 2: Multiple Choice

 Instruction: Choose the correct sentence according to the use of "mucho" and "muy".
-Remember that "muy" goes with adjectives and adverbs, and "mucho" with verbs and nouns.
+Remember that "muy" is used with adjectives and adverbs, and "mucho" with verbs and nouns.

 1.